Sekiro: Shadows Die Twice Review

 Because of a great variety of techniques you can use when fighting enemies, combat feels extremely involving, but that doesn't come without its trade-offs...

-All that plus upgrades to the only now mentioned prosthetic arm we get from our Buddha carving friend, gives the player a lot of flexibility on what they can do, but it can also get quite overwhelming to more casual players knowing that in later stages you have so many unlocked abilities it can get slightly difficult to keep track of everything and know how you can make the best use of each technique in certain situations.
+All that plus upgrades to the only now mentioned prosthetic arm (the mechanism that allows us to use a grappling hook, as well as other cool stuff) we get from our Buddha carving friend gives the player a lot of flexibility on what they can do, but it can also get quite overwhelming to more casual players knowing that in later stages you have so many unlocked abilities it can get slightly difficult to keep track of everything and know how you can make the best use of each technique in certain situations.

-After I finished Sekiro all I could think was “damn, what a great game” — an excellent game indeed, and one I sure have nothing but praises to give.
-I seriously didn’t expect that much from this Fromsoft title, and I couldn’t be happier with such a pleasant surprise.
+As for myself, after I finished Sekiro all I could think was “damn, what a great game” — an excellent game indeed, and one I sure have nothing but praises to give.
+I seriously wasn't expecting a lot from this Fromsoft title, and I couldn’t be happier with such a pleasant surprise.
 An outstanding experience, and one I know will definitely astound many people willing to take in the challenge and overcome the difficulties present in this almost-a-masterpiece game.

 Incredible visuals that look awesome mostly for how they are designed, fitting perfectly with the overall feel of the game.